The best way to think of the way hair grows is to picture a garden. How well it grows is completely a result of what is happening “underground.”

 Though there has been a link between menopause and hair loss, Roberts says she doesn’t think there is a direct correlation.
 It could be that menopause and hair loss just occur at the same age.

-Other reasons for hair loss include extreme stress; physical trauma like surgery or intense illness; dramatic weight loss over a short period of time; and taking too much Vitamin A, Roberts says.
-And hair loss can occur a couple of weeks to six months after any of these experiences.
+Other reasons for hair loss include extreme stress, physical trauma like surgery or intense illness, dramatic weight loss over a short period of time, and taking too much vitamin A, Roberts says.
+And hair loss can occur a couple of weeks to 6 months after any of these experiences.

-“Someone can have surgery and be just fine and then two weeks later their hair starts falling out,” Roberts says.
+“Someone can have surgery and be just fine and then 2 weeks later their hair starts falling out,” Roberts says.
 “It can be very scary when it starts falling out in big clumps.”